Maximinodotpy/Gitdown/readme.txt

 = Can I supply multiple glob patterns? =

 Yes you can!
-Simply seperate them by commas.
+Simply separate them by commas.

 = Does Gitdown read nested categories from the markdown file? =